Multilevel Monte Carlo For Exponential L\'{e}vy Models: L e vy models

-One advantage of the VG process is that its additional parameters enable fitting to the skewness and kurtosis of the stock returns (\cite{ct04}).
-Another is that it is easily simulated as we have a subordinator representation $X_{t}=\theta G_{t}+\sigma B_{G_{t}}$ in which $B_t$ is a Brownian process and the subordinator $G_{t}$ is a Gamma process with parameters ($1/\kappa,1/\kappa $).
+One advantage of the VG process is that its additional parameters make it possible to fit the skewness and kurtosis of the stock returns (section 7.3 in \cite{ct04}).
+Another is that it is easily simulated as we have a subordinator representation $X_{t}=\theta G_{t}+\sigma B_{G_{t}}$ in which $B$ is a Brownian process and the subordinator $G$ is a Gamma process with parameters ($1/\kappa,1/\kappa $).

-For the ease of computation, we follow the mean-correcting pricing measure in \cite{schoutens03}, with risk-free interest rate $r=0.05$.
+For the ease of computation, we follow the mean-correcting pricing measure in section 6.2.2 in \cite{schoutens03}, with risk-free interest rate $r=0.05$.
+Let $\exp(-rt)S_t$ be a martingale.
 This results in the drift being